rht-labs-events/summit-lab-2018-doc/scenario0/README.md

 +---------------------------+------------------+---------+---------+-----------+-----------+------------+
 ```

-In this table we can see current etcd status.
-Which node is the leader, database size, version, unique ID, raft term, raft index.
+This table shows the current status of the cluster, including which node is the leader, database size, version, unique ID, raft term, raft index.

-`Raft Term` is an integer that will increase whenever an etcd master election happens in the cluster.
+`Raft Term` is an integer that will increase whenever an `etcd` master election happens in the cluster.
 If this number is increasing rapidly, you may need to tune the election timeout.

-`Raft Index` - This is more complex, but you can think about this one as "data consistency" metrics.
-Those should be equal on all replicas (or very small difference).
+`Raft Index` is more complex, but can be thought of as a "data consistency" metrics.
+This value should be equal, or very close to equal, for all of the members part of the `etcd` cluster.

-Now more generic health command:
+For a more generic health check, run the following command:

 ```
 [root@master1]# docker exec -it etcd_container sh -c "ETCDCTL_API=3 etcdctl \